TuriSc/esp8266-weather-station-color-i18n/README.md

 I also set up the weather station to use a push-button instead of touchscreen controls, and added a DS18B20 Temperature sensor to display internal temperature alongside the weather data pulled live from OpenWeatherMap.

+Pressing the button switches to the next screen.
+A double press switches to the about screen.
+A triple press switches to the reset screen.

 Project notes and more info at [turiscandurra.com/circuits](https://turiscandurra.com/circuits)